TIS-Cloud-Team/TF_Community_workshop/Labs/9_continuous_delivery/2_validate_and_run.md

 1. Select `Containers`.
 You should see a `dev`, `test` and `prod` container.
 1. Select the `dev` container.
 1. Click `Access Control (IAM)` and select `Role assignments`.
 1. Scroll down to `Storage Blob Data Contributor`.
-You should see your `dev` Service Principal has been assigned that role.
+You should see your `dev` Service Principal or Managed Identity has been assigned that role.

 #### GitHub environments